Compare ETS

 General Information

-The program covers ~400 facilities and emissions from the power, industrial, transport, and buildings sectors.
+The program covers fuel combustion emissions in the mining, power, buildings, transport, industrial, agriculture, and forestry sectors, as well as industrial process emissions of about 400 covered facilities.
+Fuel use in buildings, transportation, and in agricultural, forestry, and fishing operations is covered upstream at the fuel supplier.
 Covered entities must surrender allowances for all their covered emissions.
 Allowances are distributed via a combination of auction, free allocation, and free allocation with consignment.
 The proceeds from auctioning are reinvested in projects that reduce emissions, strengthening the economy, public health, and the environment, especially in disadvantaged communities.

 Emissions & Targets